Americans Travel Abroad for Dental Work

-Americans are discovering that affordable, quality dental services are available at clinics in cross-border locations such as Mexico, Costa Rica, and even Thailand.
-By far the easiest and most cost effective choice for dental work is Mexico since it is closer and less expensive to travel to than most other dental locations outside the U.S.
+Americans discovered that affordable, quality dental services are available at clinics in cross-border locations such as Mexico, Costa Rica, and even Thailand.
+By far, the easiest and most cost-effective choice for dental work in Mexico since it is closer and less expensive to travel to than most other dental locations outside the U.S.

-Studies have reported that the level of satisfaction for dental care in Mexico matches that of the U.S., and with cost savings that can be in the thousands of dollars if extensive work is needed, the expense of travel and lodging is hardly a factor.
+Studies have reported that the level of satisfaction for dental care in Mexico matches that of the U.S. In addition, with cost savings that can be in the thousands of dollars if extensive work is needed, the expense of travel and lodging is hardly a factor.

 Over the last twenty years, Americans have been saving up to 75% on dental services in Mexico.
 See an example of the tremendous cost savings below:

 For instance, in border towns in northern Mexico where Americans have been getting dental work for decades, a crown that might cost from $1000 to $1200 in the U.S. starts around $425.
 An All-on-4 permanent denture procedure that could cost $24,000 (per arch) in the U.S. costs about $12,000 (per arch) in Mexico.

 But to take advantage of the cost savings and still receive good quality dental services, it is important to know where to go and which clinics have a history of satisfied patients.
 Here is a simple checklist:

 - Go to a location known to be safe and accommodating to Americans.
 For example, we recommend a few border towns in northern Mexico over cities such as Tijuana.
 This is because Tijuana has more issues with crime, and it is more difficult to cross the border.

 - Ensure the clinic you choose has a good track record of satisfaction and that the dentists and staff speak English.
 Also, make sure the dentist is properly credentialed and displays their license prominently in the office.